SAP-samples/teched2023-IN263/exercises/ex6/README.md

 ### Setting up Microsoft Azure IoT Central
 - We have already set up a Microsoft Azure IoT Central application.
 You can login into it the application using the credentials provided here: [Systems annd Credentials](../ex0/README.md/#systems-annd-credentials)
-- If you want to know the steps to setup or try it in your own Microsoft Azure subscription, you can follow the steps mentioned on this page: [Set Up Microsoft Azure IoT Central](./SetUp_Azure_IoT.md)
+- If you're interested in setting it up or trying it out within your own Microsoft Azure subscription, you can refer to the instructions provided on this page for detailed steps: [Set Up Microsoft Azure IoT Central](./SetUp_Azure_IoT.md)

 ### 3. Create a new device template in IoT Central application